 Find “The Outhouse.”
 We’re not talking about that kind of outhouse!
 The Outhouse Collection (“The Outhouse” as locals call it) is a unique boutique in Arnold where you can get your hands on interesting gifts and treasures for your home, a special kiddo in your life or maybe even an aspiring chef you know.
 Plan on getting lost in this store for a while, but make sure to save some energy for another eclectic Arnold boutique worth checking out—Fine-Things, located in the Cedar Center.
 This neat little store has an ever-changing inventory of gifts, jewelry and home accessories.

 Stand on “Top of the World.”
 There’s only one way to get to the top of the world from Arnold, and that’s via the Arnold Rim Trail (ART), a 17-mile wooded trail system that links the communities of Arnold to Hathaway Pines.
-Head to the trailhead at the Sierra Nevada Logging Museum and hike approximately 2.5 miles (one-way) through beautiful pine forest to a stunning ridge and overlook known as, Top of the World.
+Head to the trailhead at the Sierra Nevada Logging Museum and hike approximately 10.8 miles round trip with significant elevation gain and loss through beautiful pine forest to a stunning ridge and overlook known as, Top of the World.
 Linger as long as you like, or perhaps enjoy a picnic here, as you take in sweeping views of the Sierra in all directions.

 Be transported to Italy.
 The setting at Sarafina’s Italian Kitchen might scream cozy log cabin (that’s part of its charm), but when you sit down for a classic Italian dinner here with good friends or family you’ll be temporarily whisked away to Italy…or at least your taste buds will be.
 This stellar restaurant is definitely not a secret and tables can be hard to come by, so reservations are a must.